JPElectron/HDMI-matrix-control/README.md

 Seems you would want the TX unit to always stay at the set ID and never change after setup.

-But using IP2IR or similar to send the correct codes to individual RX units makes for easy switching
+But using IP2IR: https://www.amazon.com/Global-Cache-IP2IR-iTach-Wired/dp/B003BFTKUC you can send the 2 digit TX code to individual RX units, and this makes for easy switching

 Software from www.hdbitt.com/download-matrix (link obtained from actually reading the HDextIP kit manual)